replayio/devtools/README.md

 ### Setup instructions:

 Replay's DevTools is a React app built on top of the Replay [protocol](https://www.notion.so/replayio/Protocol-d8e7b5f428594589ab60c42afad782c1).
 Make sure to install [nvm](https://github.com/nvm-sh/nvm#installing-and-updating).

+> **Note**: We use Yarn 3 for package management - make sure you have Yarn installed globally first:
+> `npm i -g yarn`

 Getting started is as simple as:

 ```
 git clone git@github.com:RecordReplay/devtools.git
 cd devtools
 nvm use
-npm install
+yarn install
 cp .env.sample .env
-npm run dev
+yarn dev
 ```

 Once you see `Compiled succesfully` in your terminal, open your browser and go to [this link](http://localhost:8080/recording/d5ce272f-a3de-4af6-8943-2595cb54f1e3).